 Share

-While the southwest monsoon itself is a force to contend with, in Mumbai, the effects are worsened by a sheer lack of effective and well-managed sanitation in the city.
+While the southwest monsoon itself is a force to contend with, in Mumbai, its effects are exacerbated by the sheer lack of effective and well-managed sanitation in the city.

-Closely linked to issues of mismanaged and largely non-existent sanitation is ill-health, rapid spreading dangerous infectious diseases, and a spike in killer diseases like dengue and diarrhoea.
+Closely linked to issues of mismanaged and largely non-existent sanitation are ill-health, rapidly spreading dangerous infectious diseases, and a spike in killer diseases like dengue and diarrhoea.

-Water is a haven for a plethora of viruses, bacteria, parasites, and germs.
+Water is a haven for a wide variety of viruses, bacteria, parasites, and other pathogens.

 When stagnant, it poses a unique challenge and threat, and even when flowing (through a badly planned system), it is known to be an unsafe space that is susceptible to becoming a breeding ground for disease and contamination.

-The fact of the matter is that the rapid and uncontrolled growth in our metros not only requires an equally rapidly growing public health and sanitation management but also a thought to the impact our sanitation and waste have on the environment around us.
+The fact of the matter is that the rapid and uncontrolled growth in our metros not only requires an equally rapid growth in public health and sanitation management but also consideration of the impact our sanitation and waste have on the environment around us.

-With the onset of the monsoon, there is a significant spike in the emergence of water-borne diseases such as respiratory disorders, infections, leptospirosis, typhoid, jaundice, and hepatitis.
+With the onset of the monsoon, there is a significant spike in the emergence of waterborne diseases, including respiratory disorders, infections, leptospirosis, typhoid, jaundice, and hepatitis.

-In an ideal world, the notion that prevention is better than cure would spur us ahead to make improvements year after year so that we do not find ourselves in a quandary every monsoon.
+In an ideal world, the notion that prevention is better than a cure would spur us to make improvements year after year, so that we do not find ourselves in a quandary every monsoon.

-But the harsh reality in a city like this, which bears the brunt of the coastal monsoon – averaging at 2200 mm – is that we are woefully underprepared as far as sanitation goes.
+However, the harsh reality in a city like this, which bears the brunt of the coastal monsoon – averaging 2,200 mm – is that we are woefully underprepared in terms of sanitation.

-Take cities like Mumbai, for example, where 42% of its 12 million people live in slums, where access to toilets and safe sanitation routinely become a matter of life and death.
+Take cities like Mumbai, for example, where 42% of its 12 million people live in slums, where access to toilets and safe sanitation routinely becomes a matter of life and death.

 On April 28 this year, two residents of the Saisadan Chawl in Bhandup drowned in a toilet mishap in the toilet block.